jdoleary/Spellmasons/docs/TasksCurrent.md

 ---
 - bug: frozen players start their next turn with 0 stamina?
-- bug: I am not taking damage when i spawn in a pool. not sure if others are having the same issue
 - bug: resuming a saved game resumes on AI turn sometimes, haven't reproduced yet
 - fullscreen preference should be saved in settings (https://steamcommunity.com/app/1618380/discussions/0/3766733981704564168/)
 - UX: show how much a summon will cost before using Capture Soul https://steamcommunity.com/app/1618380/discussions/0/3766733981707919283/